dotnet/docs/docs/visual-basic/misc/the-connectiontimeout-must-be-greater-than-0.md

 ---
-title: "The ConnectionTimeout must be greater than 0"
+title: "The ConnectionTimeout must be greater than 0 | Microsoft Docs" ms.custom: ""
 ms.date: "2015-07-20"
-ms.prod: .net
+ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
+ms.suite: ""
 ms.technology:
   - "devlang-visual-basic"
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "vbrNetwork_BadConnectionTimeout"
 ms.assetid: 15ac09a7-47f0-44f3-9e84-5bd10bd07450
 caps.latest.revision: 7
-author: dotnet-bot
+author: "stevehoag"
-ms.author: dotnetcontent
+ms.author: "shoag"

-translation.priority.ht:
-  - "de-de"
-  - "es-es"
-  - "fr-fr"
-  - "it-it"
-  - "ja-jp"
-  - "ko-kr"
-  - "ru-ru"
-  - "zh-cn"
-  - "zh-tw"
-translation.priority.mt:
-  - "cs-cz"
-  - "pl-pl"
-  - "pt-br"
-  - "tr-tr"
+manager: "wpickett"
 ---
 # The ConnectionTimeout must be greater than 0
 When uploading and downloading files with the [My.Computer.Network Object](../../visual-basic/language-reference/objects/my-computer-network-object.md), you must specify a `connectionTimeout` greater than `0`.

-## To correct this error
+### To correct this error

 -   Supply a `connectionTimeout` that is greater than `0`.